mauricioirace/lumino-tests/README.md

 To install Docker please follow the official instructions at the [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu) page.
 We recommend the _Install using the repository_ method.

 **Make sure** to also follow the steps outlined in the first section of the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) page, in order to manage Docker as a non-root user.
-The rest of the sections on that page are not necessary.
+The rest of the sections on said page are not necessary.

 #### Lumino SDK

+You can find the repo [here](https://github.com/rsksmart/lumino-sdk).

 Unfortunately, the latest Lumino SDK binaries have not been published yet.
 This means that you'll have to build this project too, after cloning it.